Western drought to worsen this year, NOAA says

 “With nearly 60% of the continental U.S. experiencing minor to exceptional drought conditions, this is the largest drought coverage we’ve seen in the U.S. since 2013,” Jon Gottschalck, of NOAA’s Climate Prediction Center, said in a news release.

 Against this backdrop, NOAA’s spring outlook cites the likelihood for a drier-than-average spring across much of the West, leading to probable intensification and expansion of drought throughout the region.
-According to the agency’s forecast, there is a better-than-even chance of drought remaining entrenched across the West, and even expanding into some areas of Texas and Arizona that aren’t experiencing a moisture deficit.
+According to the agency’s forecast, there is a better-than-even chance of drought remaining entrenched across the West and even expanding into some areas of Texas and Arizona that aren’t experiencing a moisture deficit.

 The Southwest, including California, is experiencing the worst multi-decade drought in more than 1,000 years.
 A string of lackluster winters for precipitation have deepened a regional hydrological crisis that has induced record-smashing heat, devastating wildfire seasons and agricultural woes.